 Some toxic mold species from the above categories can cause allergic reactions while others can lead to death.
 All the above mold types can potentially live in your home.

-How Can You Spot Mold?
+How Can You Detect Mold?

 What can you do if you suspect that you have mold?
 Mold testing allows you to identify the nature and extent of the mold problem in your home.
 So…How do you test for mold?